coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

 doing a lot of heavy CSS customization, you might want to stick with the default to ensure compatibility with the Bootstrap documentation.

-For my website, I'm going to change the navbar color scheme back to "Light", CSS class to ``bg-light``, and leave the theme variant at the default.
+For our website, we are going to change the navbar color scheme back to "Light", CSS class to ``bg-light``, and leave the theme variant at the default.